Solutions Viewer and eLabConnect by Enovation support healthcare professionals in their daily work.

 Ongoing collaboration

-While the transfer agency serves as the essential link for healthcare coordination and coordination with nursing and care homes, in the past six years it has also played a role in ongoing cooperation after a transfer.
+While the transfer agency serves as the essential link for healthcare coordination and coordination with NC&H, in the past six years it has also played a role in ongoing cooperation after a transfer.
 In some care programmes, care continues outside the hospital under the hospital’s responsibility.
 In these cases, there is a need to digitally organise, coordinate and align this care.
 This used to involve a lot of phone calls, but now people can collaborate efficiently in Enovation POINT using the ‘continuous file’.

 Processes and protocols

 A great example cited by Wilma concerns a specific care programme: the administration of immunoglobulin in patients with muscular diseases or an immune disorder.
 UMCU is one of the specialist centres in the Netherlands for this care, treating over 500 patients at home each year.
 These patients receive their medication at home from home care technology nurses every three weeks, for many years on average.
-Coordination and clear agreements with nursing and care homes are crucial here.
+Coordination and clear agreements with NC&H are crucial here.
 However, several UMC Utrecht specialist treatment teams are involved, each of which had their own protocols.

 “The most important lesson here is to organise your own processes first, align them with the healthcare network and then look at the existing technology.”